Red Cabbage Health Benefits, Anthocyanins, and Indicator Fun

 Cabbage of any colour is a healthy and nutritious addition to the diet.
 Red cabbage has an extra benefit compared to its green relatives due to the presence of red, purple, or blue pigments called anthocyanins.
 Scientists are discovering that anthocyanins in plants may have many health benefits, including helping to prevent cancer, improving heart and blood vessel health, improving brain function, vision, and diabetes, relieving inflammation, and boosting the immune system.
 Anthocyanins also have the interesting ability to change colour at different pH values, which makes them useful in science experiments.

 Anthocyanins are present in other vegetables (such as purple potatoes, purple corn, and red onions), fruits (such as strawberries, blueberries, red and purple grapes, and blood oranges) and grains (such as red and purple rice).
 Hundreds of different anthocyanins have been discovered.
 Scientists still have a lot to learn about the effects of these chemicals inside our body.
-However, the discoveries made so far have convinced nutritionists that we should all be eating a wide variety of anthocyanin-containing foods for their potential health benefits.
+The discoveries made so far have convinced nutritionists that we should all be eating a wide variety of anthocyanin-containing foods for their potential health benefits.

 Cabbages of all colours and varieties have the scientific name Brassica oleracea.
 Cauliflower, broccoli, and Brussels sprouts have the same scientific name.
 The vegetables are different varieties of the same species.